 3. Community Project

-Being good friends and having a good can be two very different things.
+Being good friends and having a good working relationship can be two very different things.
 A great way to get the team to find out about each other as individuals is to give them a small project to complete on their own which requires input from all the members.
 The end goal isn’t important, what’s important is that it requires everyone to play a part and that they all have to interact with one another.
 This could be as simple as making a monthly, hand-written group magazine in which everyone writes a column.

 4. Charades